Julian Warring - Landscape Architect - The TULA Project

 Winter City Design Competition

-Where's most of your time nowadays kind of directed to?
+Where is most of your time directed to?
 What aspect of the practice are you delegating to others and what are you focusing on?

-I would probably say most of our time is spent definitely on the business development side of things, as well as just project management, design is a very small part of kind of like the larger picture.
+I would say most of my time is spent on the business development side of things, as well as project management, design is a very small part of the larger picture.

-The first thing that we're kind of looking to, like offload or delegate, is production.
-It's funny, design is what we all went to school for four years to do.
-But it probably accounts for maybe, like, five or 10% of what you do in your job, if that, and it's also, like, what you get paid the least to do, it's also the most fun thing.
+The first thing that we're looking to offload or delegate is production.
+It's funny, design is what we all went to school for four years to do but it probably accounts for maybe five or ten percent of what you do in your job, if that.
+It's also what you get paid the least to do and it's also the most fun thing.

-So depending on the project, I think we start with, you know, it's something that like, definitely Kelsey and I would want to be still kind of having the range with the design and leading the design conversation, and having those collaborative conversations with those of us, like with our employees and who's working with us, and then the first thing is kind of like that technical aspect of being able to say, Okay, here's a sketch, draft it, and starting to get an idea, because I feel like there's a lot of value in drafting.
+So depending on the project, we start with something that’s definitely Kelsey and I having the range with the design and leading the design conversation, and having those collaborative conversations with our employees and whoever is working with us.
+Then the first thing is like that technical aspect of being able to say, ok, here's a sketch, draft it, and start to get an idea, because I feel like there's a lot of value in drafting.

-Seems to be, it's definitely a lot of word of mouth.
-But also a lot of our work is proposal based as well.
-We've been successful with, you know, with our proposals, and that's how you get in with municipalities and public work is through that, and that type of work kind of just reaps more of that work.
+It's definitely a lot of word of mouth.
+But a lot of our work is proposal based as well.
+We've been successful with our proposals and that's how you get in with municipalities and public work is through that, and that type of work kind of just reaps more of that work.

-We are actually in a unique scenario where we've been working on the type of work that we've been wanting to work on since we started, which is public realm, plazas, and streetscapes, but also with community associations and public parks.
-So we actually had to, at the beginning of this year, actually put a lot of effort into diversifying our workload because it was too heavy, like it was all the work we wanted to do, but we needed to diversify into commercial and industrial and multifamily.
+We are in a unique scenario where we've been working on the type of work that we've been wanting to work on since we started, which is public realm, plazas,, streetscapes and also community associations and public parks.
+At the beginning of this year, we had to actually put a lot of effort into diversifying our workload because it was too heavy, it was all the work we wanted to do, but we needed to diversify into commercial, industrial, and multifamily, we were able to do that in the last six to eight months.

-So now we are able to do that in the last six to eight months and so I would say that we definitely have, like, a niche work that we want to be doing, and we'll always say yes to it, and we'll always prioritize it, but we won't say no to other work at the detriment of relationships or opportunities.
-But now we're definitely a lot more strategic about the level of effort that we put into proposals and also the costing as well.
+I would say that we definitely have a niche work that we want to be doing and we'll always say yes to it, and we'll always prioritize it, but we won't say no to other work at the detriment of relationships or opportunities.
+Now we're a lot more strategic about the level of effort that we put into proposals and the costing as well.

-So I would say, like, in terms of, like proposal pursuits, like a public call on my BC bids, or APC or bids and tenders we average, probably like one every three weeks, typically.
-There's, like, usually one big one always being prepared in the background.
-And then in between that, while one is happening, we usually are sending out one.
+In terms of proposal pursuits, like a public call on BC bids, APC, or bids and tenders, we probably average one every three weeks, typically.
+There's usually one big one always being prepared in the background and then in between that, while one is happening we usually are sending out one.

-What have been some issues or risky situations you ran into early on?
+What have been some issues that you’ve run into early on?

-We've been lucky in the sense that we're pretty like, we're relatively transparent with our work plan and our expectations with our clients.
-If people are beating us down on the fee, then we say, okay, we'll adjust our work plan, but then when you want to render then we'll tell you it's extra.
+We've been lucky in the sense that we're relatively transparent with our work plan and our expectations with our clients.
+If people are beating us down on the fee, then we say, okay, we'll adjust our work plan, but then when you want to render we'll tell you it's extra.
 We're very clear with that conversation.

 I think the bigger risk is mostly just the length of time it can take to get paid.
-You know, sometimes it's like they pay your invoice immediately.
-Sometimes it's like, three to five months waiting for an invoice to get paid.
-And then that kind of relates just back to cash flow and I think the hardest piece to manage it’s not the risk of not getting paid, but just the risk of how long it takes to get paid.
+Sometimes they pay your invoice immediately, sometimes it's three to five months waiting for an invoice to get paid.
+Then that kind of relates back to cash flow and I think the hardest piece to manage is not the risk of not getting paid, but just the risk of how long it takes to get paid.

 What is your current biggest challenge?

-I think our biggest challenge, because we've kind of entered this new area, is probably staffing and delegation and just figuring out what can be delegated, and how to be useful with people's time challenge that I'm seeing.
-I'm not worried about our project work or getting getting more work, at least right now, just because I feel we have a decent amount, and we're getting more.
+I think our biggest challenge, because we've entered this new area is probably staffing and delegation and just figuring out what can be delegated, and how to be useful with people's time.
+I'm not worried about our project work or getting more work, at least right now, just because I feel we have a decent amount and we're getting more.

-But just being able to do all that work and be able to say yes to the work we want to say yes to, and make sure that we're producing high quality, good designs and deliverables for our clients that we're proud of and having time to do that.
+Also being able to do all that work and being able to say yes to the work we want to say yes to and making sure that we're producing high quality, good designs and deliverables for our clients that we're proud of.

 What is one unique process or piece of technology you use?

-Lots of hand drawing, I've been integrating the iPad into like digital drawing and workflow for some portfolio trace to kind of transition those hand sketches into a digital format, versus trying to scan them in to the computer.
+Lots of hand drawing.
+I've been integrating the iPad into digital drawing and workflow for some portfolio traces to transition those hand sketches into a digital format versus trying to scan them into the computer.
 It helps for digitizing them into AutoCAD.

-Our goal has never been to be like a 25-person multi X firm and be this, oh, we started and we immediately have an office space with a whole bunch of desks and, like, that was never who we were, yeah.
+Our goal has never been to be like a 25-person multi X person firm and immediately have an office space with a whole bunch of desks and that was never who we were.

-Yeah, I think we would be pretty happy with like eight to 10 people.
-Because I feel like eight to 10 people you still like casual, you can still randomly go out for lunch without, like, having to make a reservation a week in advance.
+I think we would be pretty happy with like eight to 10 people.
+Because I feel like eight to ten people you are still casual.
+You can still randomly go out for lunch without having to make a reservation a week in advance.
 It's more intimate, it's more personal.
 You are not having to hire someone to manage, just solely people.
 When you have that many people (8-10), I feel like that's kind of the sweet spot.

 Are there any personal habits or routines that have helped contribute to success in business?

-I think framing that up in your mind, it's like, how can I do this without sacrificing everything, and then also just finding a way to make sure that you're able to have balance and if that means you have to get up at 5:30 in the morning so that you can work out in the morning because you know that you might work till eight o'clock at night, do it, or like, go for a run during the day.
-I can't just sit down and work for 15 hours straight.
-I need to have breaks.
-I need to have moments.
+I think framing that up in your mind is like; how can I do this without sacrificing everything?
+Then also finding a way to make sure that you're able to have balance and if that means you have to get up at 5:30 in the morning so that you can work out in the morning because you know that you might work till eight o'clock at night, then do that.

-I'm the most productive I am in the morning.
-I can get a lot of work done, and so I often I do my best to not book meetings in the morning, or I do my best to start early.
-Stuff that requires less attention, I push to the afternoon, even though it needs to get done, and I want to get it off my list I still push it to the afternoon, because that's probably a better time to do it.
+I'm the most productive in the morning.
+I can get a lot of work done, so I often I do my best to not book meetings in the morning, or I do my best to start early.
+Stuff that requires less attention I push to the afternoon because that's probably a better time to do it.